 M203 X150 Y150 Z100 E200

-In this example, we have added the X and parameters with the value of 150, the Z parameter with the value of 100, and the E parameter with the value of 200.
+In this example, we have added the X and Y parameters with the value of 150, the Z parameter with the value of 100, and the E parameter with the value of 200.

-As a result of running this G-code, the firmware will set the maximum feed rate values to 150 mm/s for the and axes, 100 mm/s for the Z-axis, and 200 mm/s for the E axis.
+As a result of running this G-code, the firmware will set the maximum feed rate values to 150 mm/s for the X and Y axes, 100 mm/s for the Z-axis, and 200 mm/s for the E axis.

 Since all the parameters of the M203 G-code are optional, you can use the command to only set one axis if you wish to, or even invoke the G-code without any parameters to display the maximum feed rate values instead of configuring them.